bcherny/Talks/js-from-1st-principles/2-programs.md

 fn(3) // 6
 ```

 The first time you call `fn(3)` it gives `3`, but subsequent calls will give `6`!
-As an engineer looking at this code, it's not at all obvious why `fn` returns different things even though you call it with the same argument.
+As an engineer looking at this code, it's not obvious why `fn` returns different things even though you call it with the same argument.
 And if you try to apply the substitution model you used above to reason through it, it won't work quite as expected!

-Exercise: Try to apply the substitution model to this code - what went wrong, and why?
+**Exercise**: Try to apply the substitution model to this code - what went wrong, and why?

 Instead, consider the purified version of the above code: